nsaranga/cricketstats/README.md

 To Do:
 1. Command-line wrapper
 2. Web wrapper
 3. More efficient ingestion of database
 4. Reverse look up of teams and players by stats.
-5. ???
+5. record the nature of outs for batters
+6. Scores by batting position
+7. Average balls taken to hit first Boundary